What is Cyber Security?

 Among many others!
 ETech 7 has written an in-depth article about information security here: What is IT Security?

-Managed IT Services is the way to go!
+Again, it depends on what you and your business needs.
 You might be asking - if it’s as simple as installing an antivirus, doing a quick lecture with my employees, and ensuring that I have antivirus software in place, why should I hire a professional?

 Easy.
 Peace of mind.